 Loy Kratong – (Date May Vary)

 On the night of the full moon day, this event takes place.
 In 2022, the 8th of November falls on that date.
 It is a significant celebration, even though it is not a national holiday.
 People in Thailand worship the river goddess by floating lights along rivers, thus the name “The Festival of Lights.”

 Buddhist Lent (Buddhist Holiday) – Aug 3rd – Oct 30th

 People donate food and candles to temples and hold a variety of festivals, festivities, and religious ceremonies and rituals during Buddhist Lent.

 Other Holidays Observed

 Christmas is one such example.
-Malls, shops and some other buildings decorate using Christmas trees and signs while offering sales related to the holiday.
+Malls, shops, and some other buildings decorate using Christmas trees and signs while offering sales related to the holiday.
 Other than that though, not much else is done to celebrate.

 Vacations In The Kingdom

 For visitors to Thailand, it can be interesting to see what holidays they have.
 In addition, it can help when planning an itinerary as some people may want to visit during certain occasions but avoid some others.
 Traffic does get pretty chaotic, after all.
-Just like with the polite words, being mindful of the culture will earn you more respect from the locals.
+Just like with polite words, being mindful of the culture will earn you more respect from the locals.
 Ultimately, I hope you have enjoyed learning more about the cultural aspect of Thailand.